sunpy/sunpy.org/.github/ISSUE_TEMPLATE/new_affiliated_package.md

 ---
 name: New Affiliated Package
-about: Submit a new affiliated package for inclusion on the SunPy affiliated package list
+about: Submit a new affiliated package for review
 ---

 ## Package Details